 For dinner I had something completely different: Paella.
 I was getting a bit tired of the standard milanesas and hamburguesas and you can’t have beef every day.
 Well you can, but it gets old too and it’s quite expensive.
 I also had something else I hadn’t had yet: White wine.
 Even though I tried some of the world-famous Malbecs close to their source I still like this one better, and of course this was a local wine too.

-On Friday morning I went on a walk through the city for sightseeing and shopping.
+The next morning I went on a walk through the city for sightseeing and shopping.
 I finally found a bite valve that will work with my Camelbak.
 In general I’ve found quite a few supplies I needed.

 The Mendoceneans (apparently that is the correct demonym for someone from Mendoza) make sure to mention that their city is located in a desert even if it looks like a forest.
 This is thanks to a massive irrigation system that keeps all the trees lining the streets watered.
 The amount of water that flows through the city is enormous and all of this is fed by meltwater running off the nearby mountains.